Panasonic updates Toughbook N1 with sleeker design, better handheld scanning

 The device can be used for checking inventory in a warehouse stockroom or keeping records of shipments making their way across the globe.

-It uses an octa-core Qualcomm Snapdragon CPU and at 32 gigabytes has twice the storage capacity of the last generation FZ-N1.
-It also has 3 gigabytes of main memory and runs Android 8.1 Oreo.
+It uses an octa-core Qualcomm Snapdragon CPU, and at 32 gigabytes has twice the storage capacity of the last generation FZ-N1.
+It has 3 gigabytes of main memory and runs Android 8.1 Oreo.

 It also meets the specifications for military-grade ruggedness, dubbed MIL-STD-810G.
 You can now drop it from up to seven feet, compared to the previous generation at six feet.
-The screen is a 10-finger capacitive touchscreen,
+The screen is a 10-finger capacitive touchscreen.

 In addition to its capabilities in the warehouse, the FZ-N1 can deliver connectivity for today’s first responders.
 As an early participant in AT&T’s FirstNet dealer program, Panasonic is working to ensure that its devices are equipped with the tools needed to access the nationwide public safety communications platform dedicated to first responders.